devychen/devychen.github.io/index.md

 I also hold these degrees: _MSc in Sociology_ at University of Oxford (UK), _BA in Linguistics and Sociology_ at the University of Manchester (UK). <br>

-I have worked at ByteDance as a marketer at Game Publishing Business Sector for almost 2 years.
+I have worked full-time at ByteDance as a marketing office at Game Publishing Business Sector.
 Previously also an assistant consultant at Roland Berger and A.T.Kearney, and a TV producer at Mango TV (consider it as the Netflix in China).

 ## Research Interests

-- **LLM-Based Agent Simulations:** Multi-agents, AI NPC, Conversational AI Companions.
+- **LLM-Based Agent Simulations:**  LLM Multi-agents, AI NPC, Conversational AI Companions.
-- **Machine Learning:** Machine Unlearning.

 ## Professional Interests

-- **Product Management:** Game products, AI products.
+- **Product Marketing Management:** Digital products (Game, AI, etc...).
+- **User Growth**
 - **Marketing:** Sino-European game market.

 ## Personal Interests